mindee/tawazi/README.md

 pipeline.setup()
 ```

-* You can Make Debug ExecNodes that will only run if `RUN_DEBUG_NODES` env variable is set.
-These can be visualization ExecNodes for example... or some complicated Assertions that helps you debug problems when needed that are hostile to the production environment
+* You can Make Debug `ExecNode`s that will only run if `RUN_DEBUG_NODES` env variable is set.
+These can be visualization `ExecNode`s for example... or some complicated Assertions that helps you debug problems when needed that are hostile to the production environment:
 ```Python
 @xn
 def a(i):
   return i + 1

 @xn(debug=True)
 def print_debug(i):
   global debug_has_run
   debug_has_run = True
   print("DEBUG: ", i)

 @dag
 def pipe():
   i = a(0)